 Field Description and Instructions Dest.
 Digits Enter the digits needed to route the administered NCA-TSC to the far-end switch.
 Valid entries are a number 0-9.
 Entries can include up to 15 digits.
 The default is a blank.
 Appl.
 Enter gateway Machine ID Enter the Machine ID of the far-end switch to which the administered NCA-TSC is to be connected.

-- 6. After you enter the information, press ENTER to save the information.
-The system returns to the enter command: prompt. - 7.
-Continue with the next procedure, "Assign the ISDN TSC Gateway Channel at the Host Switch".
+6. After you enter the information, press (ENTER) to save the information.

+7. Continue with the next procedure, "Assign the ISDN TSC Gateway Channel at the Host Switch".

 Assign the ISDN TSC Gateway Channel at the Host Switch